huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the vpc resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the vpc resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new resource.
 Changing this creates a new vpc resource.

-* `cidr` - (Required) The range of available subnets in the VPC.
+* `cidr` - (Required, String) The range of available subnets in the VPC.
 The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.

-* `name` - (Required) The name of the VPC.
+* `name` - (Required, String) The name of the VPC.
 The name must be unique for a tenant.
 The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
 Changing this updates the name of the existing VPC.

-* `tags` - (Optional) The key/value pairs to associate with the vpc.
+* `tags` - (Optional, Map) The key/value pairs to associate with the vpc.

-* `enterprise_project_id` - (Optional) The enterprise project id of the vpc.
+* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the vpc.
 Changing this creates a new vpc.

 ## Attributes Reference